 In the real world, the value of an Ivy League education doesn’t seem nearly as important as when the smartest and most talented kids choose the school that’s right for them.

-Author Lythcott-Haims says the lessons parents should take away from this scandal are,
+Author Lythcott-Haims says the lessons parents should take away from the current college admissions system are,

 “Don’t lie, cheat, and steal for your kids.